antoniofull/thexpatmagazine.com/src/pages/blog/2014-03-18-canada-plans-2014-lure-expats.md

 The second scheme is the Provincial Nominee Programme (PNP).
 This is the second popular scheme for expats and has helped to spread immigrants also to other cities not only Vancouver or Toronto.
 This scheme has increased from 1250 expats to 41000 on the last year.

-Canada is also working on bring more &#8220;geeks&#8221; on the North, suggesting them to leave the <a href="https://www.bloomberg.com/news/2013-07-10/canada-tells-geeks-to-flee-silicon-valley-head-north.html" target="_blank">silicon valley for the North</a>.
+Canada is also working on bring more "geeks" on the North, suggesting them to leave the <a href="https://www.bloomberg.com/news/2013-07-10/canada-tells-geeks-to-flee-silicon-valley-head-north.html" rel="noopener noreferrer"  target="_blank" rel="noopener noreferrer">silicon valley for the North</a>.
 Are you living in Canada?
 What do you think, let us know in the comments below. 🙂